UnlyEd/next-right-now/index.md

 Simply put, each preset provides different "built-in" features and tools.
 Therefore, you probably want to get an overview of all the [available presets](./getting-started/select-preset) to decide which one best fit your needs.
-Make sure you understand what a [ preset](./concepts/presets) is before you try to select one! :wink:
+Make sure you understand what a [preset](./concepts/presets) is, before you try to select one! :wink:

 ---